bread-graphics/breadx/README.md

 An implementation of the X Window System Protocol in Rust.
 100% safe and mutex-free.
 Currently a work in progress; however, it should be usable in its current state for most X11-related applications.

+MSRV is currently 1.44.0.
+Pull requests that make this MSRV lower are welcome.

 ## Reasons you should use this over Xlib/XCB Bindings

 * No Mutexes